Simple loop actions

 Screenshot of the workspace loop parameters.

-In this case inside the Loop, we use the Read from Excel worksheet
+In this case inside the Loop, use the Read from Excel worksheet

-The next action we add will be the Retrieve emails action as shown below.
-Note that you need to find your email IMAP information from your IT Department.
+The next action you add is the Retrieve emails action as shown in the following image.
+You need to find your email IMAP information from your IT Department.

 Screenshot of the Retrieve emails action properties dialog.

-Finally, the email’s body, containing the expense amount, will be written into the respective cell.
-Since only one email message is expected, we use the body of the first (and only) email in the list of retrieved emails:
+Finally, the email’s body, containing the expense amount, is written into the respective cell.
+Since only one email message is expected, use the body of the first (and only) email in the list of retrieved emails:

 Screenshot of the completed workspace loop example.